jhdoak/twitter-feed/readme.md

 ## Overview

 This node/express based application allows users to find a feed of any Twitter user's most recent tweets.
-I created this application in pursuit of a Web Developer position at Turner/CNN.
+I created this application in pursuit of a position as a Web Developer at Turner/CNN.

 Deployed Product: [CNN Twitter Feed](https://cnn-twitter-feed.herokuapp.com/)
 Trello Board: [CNN Twitter Feed](https://trello.com/b/nNStNPt8/cnn-twitter-feed)